mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 Changelog
 ---------

+- 2021-06-21: Added support for hello/helloOk to handshake and monitoring.

 - 2020-12-17: Mark the pool for a server as "ready" after performing a successful check.
 Synchronize pool clearing with SDAM updates.